 The process is validated in Teamcenter 11 through the latest release (14.*).
 The process is also validated in Active Workspace 3.4 through the latest release of (6.*).
 Versions of Wildfly vary depending on the supported version of Teamcenter.

-Process to configure Wildfly
+Process to Install and Configure Wildfly for Teamcenter

 Download and extract the supported (compatible) version of Wildfly